MichielNoback/R_Data_Analysis/README.md

 - start swirl by typing `swirl()` on the console
 - give a username that you will use during this ENTIRE swirl course
 - When prompted to choose a course, select the course "MichielNoback-R Data Analysis-..."
 - select a lesson.
-I recommend starting at lesson 1 "1: R Data Analysis"
+I recommend using this oreder:
+    - lesson 1 "R_as_calculator"
+    - lesson 2 "Working_with_Vectors"
+    - lesson 3 "Complex_Datatypes"
+    - lesson 4 "Functions"